khaors/geocompr/main.md

 While CRSs can be set manually --- as illustrated in the previous section with `st_set_crs(london, 4326)` --- it is more common in real world applications for CRSs to be set automatically when data is read-in.
 The main task will be to *transform* objects provided in one CRS into another.
 But when should data be transformed?
 And into which CRS?
-Although there are no clear-cut answers to these questions, the contents of this section should help you decide on answers, on a case-by-case basis.
+Although there are no clear-cut answers to these questions, the contents of this section should help you decide, on a case-by-case basis.

 The question of **when to transform** is simpler to answer.
 Transformation from geographic to projected CRSs is vital in some cases: